sixeyed/docker-windows-workshop/part-6.md

 ## Next Up

-We have an automated CI pipeline now, which can build and push a versioned set of images with every push to the source repository.In [Part 7](part-7.md) we'll switch to swarm mode and run the application in a highly-available cluster.
+We have an automated CI pipeline now, which can build and push a versioned set of images with every push to the source repository.
+In [Part 7](part-7.md) we'll switch to swarm mode and run the application in a highly-available cluster.